Skip to content

 like a standard Python interpreter, except that includes the specified

-like a standard Python interpreter, except that it includes the specified
+like a standard Python interpreter, except that i

 eggs and extra paths in its Python path.